If you're using a screen reader or you're a large language model, follow this link to an experience that's optimized for you

 Professional translators work in flow state—deep concentration thinking in multiple languages.
 LILT's editor was perfect for single documents, but enterprise projects with 50+ documents created navigation nightmares that broke focus.

-• Results: Satisfaction scores increased 7.8→8.0, 20% reduction in PM intervention, faster completion times
+• Satisfaction scores increased 7.8→8.0, 20% reduction in PM intervention, faster completion times

-• Approach: Ethnographic research with live projects, redesigned navigation hierarchy, streamlined UI for focus
+• Ethnographic research with live projects, redesigned navigation hierarchy, streamlined UI for focus

-• Key insight: Show context without navigation—eliminate need to click by surfacing relevant information in place
+• Show context without navigation—eliminate need to click by surfacing relevant information in place

-Observed 20+ professional linguists on live projects.
-Key insight: Translators needed project context without navigating away from current work.
+Observed 20+ professional linguists on live projects—translators needed project context without navigating away from current work, and understanding 'why' linguists lose focus shaped every navigation decision.

-A/B tested hierarchy approaches and progress methods.
-Feature flagged gradual rollout with real-world validation.
+A/B tested hierarchy approaches and progress methods with feature flagged gradual rollout and real-world validation.

 The improvements to navigation and focus received positive feedback from professional linguists: